May 20-24, 2019

 Course Site and Lodging

-Lecture sessions for the Adhesion Science Short Course will be held on the Virginia Tech campus in Blacksburg, Virginia.
+Lecture sessions for the Adhesion Science Short Course will be held at the Hilton Garden Inn (900 Plantation Road, Blacksburg, VA, 24060) with lab sessions on the Virginia Tech campus in Blacksburg, Virginia.

 The closest airport (Roanoke Blacksburg Regional Airport—ROA) is located in Roanoke, Virginia, about an hour’s ride from Blacksburg.
 A shuttle service and three major car rental agencies are available at the airport.